hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="mfawriteloginenforcement"></a>
 # **MFAWriteLoginEnforcement**
-> void MFAWriteLoginEnforcement (string name, MFAWriteLoginEnforcementRequest mFAWriteLoginEnforcementRequest)
+> void MFAWriteLoginEnforcement (MFAWriteLoginEnforcementRequest mFAWriteLoginEnforcementRequest, string name, TimeSpan? wrapTTL = null)

 Create or update a login enforcement